MicrosoftDocs/Hololens/hololens/hololens-insider.md

 Learn more about [ApplicationManagement/RequirePrivateStoreOnly](http://windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-requireprivatestoreonly)

+### Low storage log collection improvements

+Log files will also report storage used in the MDM diagnostics.
+In scenarios where device seems to be low on disk space, when diagnostic logs are collected, an additional report named StorageDiagnostics.zip will be created.
+Threshold of low storage is determined automatically by Windows [storage sense](https://support.microsoft.com/office/use-onedrive-and-storage-sense-in-windows-10-to-manage-disk-space-de5faa9a-6108-4be1-87a6-d90688d08a48).

 ### Fixes and improvements:

 - Fixed a [known issue for Device Portal where there was no prompt downloading locked files.](hololens-troubleshooting.md#downloading-locked-files-doesnt-error)